Scorpi35/Message_Emotion_Detector/README.md

 # Emotion detection from text

 ## Project Description
-**Sentiment Analysis** tends to evaluate 3 basic emotions:- **Positive, Neutral & Negative.** I tended to take things little farther and classify the text respective to 7 emotions:- **Anger, Disgust, Fea, Gult, Joy, Sadness and Shame**.
+**Sentiment Analysis** tends to evaluate 3 basic emotions:- **Positive, Neutral & Negative.** I tended to take things little farther and classify the text respective to 7 emotions:- **Anger, Disgust, Fear, Gult, Joy, Sadness and Shame**.
 This repository contains the dataset for training the model, basic sequential training proceure and testing of the model.
 The model has been illutratively implemented in a website where emotios behind messages are detected.

 ## Website
 http://emotion-detection-messenger.herokuapp.com/